-Latex mattresses are better at isolating motion transfer compared to a traditional innerspring mattress.
+Latex mattresses are better at absorbing movement compared to a traditional innerspring mattress.
 However, their quick response time and bouncy feel mean you will feel some shock from movement in the bed.
 Hence, some sleepers go for hybrid mattresses because they still have a latex foam layer but less of the bouncy feel latex mattresses are known for.

 Memory foam mattresses have superior motion transfer isolation.
-As you will remember, NASA designed it specifically to absorb shock and force and they did an excellent job.
+As you will remember, NASA designed memory foam specifically to absorb shock and force and they did an excellent job.

 Comparing memory foam vs latex beds, memory foam is the clear winner in this category.
 Its superior conforming ability and slow response time make it the clear choice if you prefer a mattress that can prevent movements from transferring across the bed surface.

 When it comes to durability, latex generally wins when compared to memory foam.
 Dunlop latex is the most durable.
 Memory foam comes in a variety of densities which can lead to a high level of durability but as a general rule of thumb, latex is more durable.